UKCloud/documentation/articles/openstack/ostack-faq.md

 ### What type of encryption on persistent volumes is offered?

-AES256 encryption is delivered as part of OpenStacks native Data at Rest Encryption.
+AES256 encryption is delivered as part of OpenStack's native Data at Rest Encryption.

 ### Can I manage the keys used to encrypt persistent volumes?